Early Collaborative Games of Fantasy and Imagination

 One game from the late Renaissance, though, is especially notable for its modest LARP-like qualities: "The Game of Ceremonies" (1555).
 The rules instruct players to take on named roles such as Adonis or Galatea or the nonhuman roles of Nymphs and Dryads to act out a ritual sacrifice to Venus and Cupid--whose roles are also taken on by specific players.
 Players have very little agency in acting out their roles but not none: they choose what gifts to offer and whom to call on next.
 "The Game of Ceremonies" is still very much a parlor game, as the point of it was to create occasions for forfeits to redeem by answering thoughtful questions at the end of the game (it's unclear whether the gifts counted as forfeits or whether errors in the ritual are the cause of forfeits or both).
 But it is remarkable for being a game of gods and magic assigning one-to-one correspondences between players and characters--none of which are abstractions or inanimate objects, as in some other Renaissance games--with the explicitly stated goal of having fun.

-If parlor games exerted any influence--however indirect--on the history of modern tabletop games involving storytelling or role-playing, one place to find it might be in the biography of H.G.
+If 19th C. parlor games exerted any influence--however indirect--on the history of modern tabletop games involving storytelling or role-playing, one place to find it might be in the biography of H.G.
 Wells (1866-1946), whose rules for Little Wars published in 1913 typify wargaming with miniatures, a tradition that eventually gave rise to Dungeons & Dragons.
 Wells was aware of many parlor games.
 His 1911 novel The New Machiavelli makes an allusion to "Hunt the Slipper" (a well-known parlor game depicted in chapter 11 of Oliver Goldsmith's The Vicar of Wakefield in 1766).
 His 1918 novel Joan and Peter describes acting charades, hide-and-seek games "Ogre" and "Darkness Ogre," a card game called "Demon Patience," and specific rules for the partially silent version of "Crambo" (a.k.a.
 "Rhyming Words in Pantomime," which had been a favorite of Karl Marx).
 In general, he often refers to games: chess, the card game "Nap," spellicans, and more.
 However, aside from a brief reference to the card game whist, the text of neither Little Wars nor Floor Games implicates anything like parlor games as influences, and in The New Machiavelli, chapters 2 and 3 offer fictionalized pictures of playing games of "phantom warfare" as a child and young adult with no mention of parlor games.
 Wells instead describes a variety of influences and experiences--e.g. the garden wargames in Tristram Shandy, Kriegsspiel, and his own childhood imagination--that are independent from parlor games, even if he knew some and could conceivably have known others.

 Parlor games that involve some kind of narration, however strange, also had some presence in France in the 20th Century: